-- (1) Multi-unit residential structures in the "MRC" Mixed Residential and Commercial District can be thirty-five (35) feet or less in height. - (2) Multi-Unit Residential and Commercial building structures in the "MRC" Mixed Residential and Commercial District can be forty-five (45) feet or less.
+- Multi-unit residential structures in the "MRC" Mixed Residential and Commercial District can be thirty-five (35) feet or less in height.
+The height will be determined from the edge of the established street frontage (road).
+As per American Disabilities Act (ADA) guidelines a two (2%) percent grade will be allowed for your driveway. - (2) Multi-Unit Residential and Commercial building structures in the "MRC" Mixed Residential and Commercial District can be forty-five (45) feet or less.
 Buildings with a mixture of residential and commercial use must have a minimum amount of thirty-three (33%) percent of the building use allocated for the commercial businesses.
 The Residential/Commercial buildings in this zoning shall not exceed three (3) stories. - (3) Commercial building structures in the "MRC" Mixed Residential and Commercial District can be forty-five (45) feet or less.
 Buildings with a mixture of residential and commercial use must have a minimum amount of thirty-three (33%) percent of the building use allocated for the commercial businesses.
 The Residential/Commercial buildings in this zoning shall not exceed three (3) stories. - (4) The height of detached accessory structures shall be twenty-six (26) feet or less, this height restriction is applicable to structures that are set back from the property line of not less than fifteen (15) feet from the side property line and not less than twenty (20) feet from the rear property line.
 All detached accessory structures shall be placed behind the front plan of the existing residential/commercial structure. - aa.
 Detached accessory structures of with a total square footage equal to or under Three Hundred (300) square feet and are placed within the allowable ten (10) foot rear setback and ten (10) foot side setback; shall have a height restriction of fourteen (14) feet in height or less.
-Special consideration for setback is made for properties that have a total square footage under Ten Thousand (10,000) square feet. - (8) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation.
+Special consideration for setback is made for properties that have a total square footage under Ten Thousand (10,000) square feet. - (8) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation. - (9) Adjustments may be considered for sloped or irregular lots.